AbuLSim/1RTT-KEMTLS/README-simon.txt

 And build/run the implementation by typing:
 	cargo run --example tlsclient -- -p 10001 --http --auth-certs ../../certificates/1RTT-KEMTLS/client.crt --auth-key ../../certificates/1RTT-KEMTLS/client.key --1rtt-pk ../../certificates/1RTT-KEMTLS/kem.pub --1rtt-epoch ../../certificates/1RTT-KEMTLS/client.epoch --cached-certs ../../certificates/1RTT-KEMTLS/kem.crt servername
+The previous command connects the client to the server on port 10001 with http mode, and asks it to authenticate itself and to use the semi-static one round trip KEMTLS mode with some pre-distributed server certificate.

 This should allow the client to run 1RTT-KEMTLS. **Note** : the client should output something like